For newcomers, some popular items. In chronological order.

 I’m Not Condoning Violence, But...
 When “being heard” means being obeyed.
 A lesson in leftist euphemism.

 The Impervious Toynbee.
-Leftwing millionaire struggles with reality.
+Well-heeled leftist struggles with reality.
+Also, logic.

 Socialist Hearts Are Just Bigger Than Ours.
 Zoe Williams objects to philanthropy.
 Because giving money away “creates inequality.”

 All Pop Music Will Henceforth Be Terrible.
-Vaguely alternative pop music is impossible without a grant, a subsidised spell at art school and a squat to call your own.
+Socialist pop music is apparently impossible without taxpayer subsidy.

 It’s Protest So It’s Righteous.
 Alexander Vasudevan says radical people are entitled to “seize” your property.